Cybersecurity mainly male domain, geek image deters girls

 The Massachusetts Institute of Technology offers a program for female high school students to explore engineering and computer science.
 Dartmouth College holds a summer robotics camp for boys and girls.
 Microsoft has a DigiGirlz program for high school girls.

-Both George and Sanders expect a shift toward more gender balance will take another decade or more.
+Both George and Sanders expect a shift towards more gender balance will take another decade or more.

 Sanders said she would like to see women comprise a third of the information technology workforce: "It's when gender is not the conversation anymore.
 It's when you see enough people in the environment where you don't feel peculiar."